 Population estimates as at 30 June each year.
 Components may not add up to the total exactly and population estimates may not be the same as other publications, due to rounding.

-Australian Bureau of Statistics estimated resident populations are based on the 2011 Census and are augmented with post-Census estimates; projected populations start from 2016.
+Australian Bureau of Statistics estimated resident populations are based on the 2016 Census; projected populations start from 2018.
 See Methods for details.

 * projected population.